Kelvin-Ju/Lambertian-Priors-in-PSN/README.md

 ## Data processing to get the Lambertian Priors:

-Use the Least Square Baseline method [Woodham1980]
+Use the Least Square Baseline method [Woodham1980].
+Please see in /GettingPriors.

 ## Training on your device:
 ```shell